Sumo Wrestling Tokyo Tickets 2026 Guide + Photos

 By 5pm the arena was full and packed to the rafters – such an atmosphere too!

-The staff at Beer Club Popeye are incredible and during happy hour, you get a free hot snack (like karaage or pizza) with every beer purchased.
+The staff at Beer Club Popeye are incredible and during happy hour, you get a free hot snack (like karaage or pizza) with every beer purchased – we rate it as one of our favourite craft beer bars in Tokyo.

 Beer Club Popeye Tokyo